 Finland regularly reports hate crime data to ODIHR.
-Finland's hate crime laws consist of a general penalty-enhancement provision.
-Reported police data include discrimination and defamation offences, although these can be disaggregated.
+Finland's hate crime laws consist of a general penalty enhancement provision.
+Reported police data include discrimination and defamation offences, which fall outside the OSCE definition of hate crime, although these can be disaggregated.
 Data on the numbers of prosecutions and sentenced cases are only reported for discrimination cases.
 Hate crime data are collected by the Police University College of Finland's Research Department, the Interior Ministry, the Prosecutor's Office, the Ministry of Justice and Statistics Finland.
 Finland conducts regular victimization surveys to measure unreported hate crime.

 Hate crimes recorded by police